lucassus/angular-coffee-seed/README.md

 ## Build process

-`grunt build` will build the minified production release.
+`script/build` will build the minified production release.

 `(cd dist/ ; python -m SimpleHTTPServer 8000)` will serve a static assets from `./dist` directory.